 \subsubsection{Magnetic Loops}

 We next consider an alternative configuration of field lines in the ergomagnetosphere, which we call the magnetic capstan (right panel of Fig.~\ref{fig:ergomag}).
 In this case, we suppose that stationary and axisymmetric magnetic loops tied to the disc near the transition radius pass through the ergomagnetosphere and the equatorial plane, at a radius we call $\varpi_{\rm min}$, all the way down to the ergoregion.
-This magnetic geometry is like an inverted, toroidal magnetic arcade similar to structure occasionally seen in the solar corona that can apply a torque on the disc \citep[e.g.,][]{li2002,uzdensky2005}.
+This magnetic geometry is like an inverted, toroidal magnetic arcade similar to structure occasionally seen in the solar corona that can apply a torque on the disc \citep[e.g.,][]{vanPutten1999,li2002,uzdensky2005, Krolik_2005, wang2007}.
 It requires the presence of two finite toroidal current sheets extending outward from the horizon's equator.
 Current sheets can also form between the closed intermittent loops and the jet walls like pictured in the left side of Figure~\ref{fig:ergomag}, panel b.
 Such current sheets are likely to exhibit instabilities \citep[cf.][]{mckinney2009}.

 We expect that all of these magnetic loops will rotate with angular velocity $\Omega\sim\Omega_{\rm em}$, as the disc is highly conducting.
 Flux loops with large enough $\varpi_{\rm min}$ will satisfy the condition $\Omega_{\rm em}>\Omega_{\rm min}$ at the equator and, consequently, ${\cal I}>0$ with $I=0$, c.f.
 Eq.~(\ref{eq:Zmagf}).
 These current-free magnetic loops, that exert no torque on the disc, define what we call a ``dead zone''.
 However, when $\Omega_{\rm em}>\Omega_{\rm min}$ a current, given by Eq.~(\ref{eq:etrans}), must flow.
 This is what we call the "active zone" (Fig.~\ref{fig:ergomag}).